 Patients are registered with the practice, not with an individual GP.
-Your medical card will be issued in the name of one of the doctors who will supervise your care.
 However, you can at any time express a preference for a practitioner, for either all of your medical needs or on a case-by-case basis.
 This preference will be recorded in your medical notes.
 Whilst the practice will always try to comply with your requests on all occasions, it may not always be possible.

 To register with the Surgery you will need to complete two forms

 You will also need to provide photo ID to enable you to register with online services;

 - Photo e.g. passport or driving licence

 - Birth Certificate

 - Red Book